jobe-m/ownkeepass/README.md

 * Update French and Danish translations
 * Added new translation for Norwegian Bokmål (not yet finished)

-Current limitations/known bugs:
-*   KeepassX 2 databases (.kdbx) are not yet supported
+Status of Keepass 2 database support:
+* Database code from KeepassX 2 is already compiling in my sandbox
+* Next steps are now to implement the database interface for Keepass 2

 Roadmap